 Applications with incomplete or incorrect information, or that require manual review, will experience a delay in processing and will not receive payment within 10 business days.

 - Applications flagged for manual review will appear on the main page of the online application portal in "Review" status.

 - The applicant may be contacted by a program officer for more information to complete the review.

 - Applicants who have already submitted their application should not reapply.
 Resubmitting an application could cause further delays.

 Audit and compliance

 All applications and corresponding grants are subject to a potential audit by the Government of Alberta, or their authorized representatives, upon reasonable notice to the recipient.

-Any audit process would encompass taking copies and extracts of the records and books of account maintained by the recipient in accordance with eligible criteria outlined in the “Eligibility criteria” section of the Small and Medium Enterprise Relaunch Grant program guidelines.
+- Any audit process would encompass taking copies and extracts of the records and books of account maintained by the recipient in accordance with eligible criteria outlined in the “Eligibility criteria” section of the program guidelines.

 For questions and to connect with Small and Medium Enterprise Support program staff: